Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 A common question is whether rebuilds use "original Steinway parts."
 The answer is not quite straight forward:

 - Steinway Hamburg traditionally uses Renner parts (German manufacturer).
-When Steinway NYC brought up Teflon, Hamburg pushed back and never used Teflon.
+Steinway NYC brought up Teflon with their German counterpart, but Hamburg pushed back, and never used Teflon.

 - Steinway New York alternated between in-house production and various suppliers of action components over the years.